 Goals are such an important part of an emotionally healthy life.
-So as we look back on 2018, I wanted to update you on my goal progress in 2018.
+So as we look back, I wanted to update you on my goal progress in 2018.
 Plus, I can’t wait to share with you all the various ways you can incorporate goals into your life and your family!
 Have you ever thought about creating goals as a family?
 Well, let me tell you of our experience creating family goals and how to set family goals.
 I’ll also include plenty of examples to get you thinking!

 How to Set Family Goals